sachenl/dsc-phase-4-project/README.md

 ![scores](https://raw.githubusercontent.com/sachenl/dsc-phase-4-project/main/image/scores.png)

-The confusion box showes that the TP and TN prediction are much higher compare to the FN and FP results.
-The f1-score for both normal and pneumonia data are 0.79 and 0.9 which are very reasonble too.
+The confusion box shows that the TP and TN predictions are much higher than the FN and FP results.
+The f1-score for both normal and pneumonia data are 0.79 and 0.9, which are very reasonable too.

 ### Finally, we  plot few of the examples of images with  percentage of predictions

 ![fig_6_plot_final](https://raw.githubusercontent.com/sachenl/dsc-phase-4-project/main/image/fig%206%20samples%20final.png)

-We randomly plot future of the pictures from the test folder and give the prediction and actual case of the picture.
-The prediction and actual results are same with each other in our samples.
+We randomly plot some of the pictures from the test folder and give the prediction and actual case of the picture.
+The prediction and actual results are identical to each other in our samples.

 ## Conclusion
-Based on 20% of the whole dataset, we created a CNN model based on a pretrained model (VGG19) which can classify X-ray images as a Pneumonia case or a Normal case.
-The model was then retrained with whole dataset and tested with the seperated test images.
-The accuracy of the predicion is around 95%.
+Based on 20% of the whole dataset, we created a CNN model based on a Pretrained model (VGG19), which can classify X-ray images as Pneumonia cases or Normal cases.
+The model was then retrained with the whole dataset and tested with the separated test images.
+The accuracy of the prediction is around 95%.